Rajendrasinhji Jadeja

-General Maharaj Shri Rajendrasinhji Jadeja, DSO (15 June 1899 – 1 January 1964), also known as K.S.
-Rajendrasinhji, was the first Chief of Army Staff of the Indian army, and the second Indian, after Field Marshal K. M. Cariappa, to become Commander-in-Chief of the Indian Army.
+General Maharaj Shri Rajendrasinhji Jadeja (15 June 1899 – 1 January 1964), also known as K.S.
+Rajendrasinhji, was the first Chief of Army Staff of the Indian Army after independence and the second Indian, after Field Marshal K. M. Cariappa.

 Personal life

 Rajendrasinhji was born on 15 June 1899, at Sarodar in the Kathiawar region of what is now the western Indian state of Gujarat.
 The family belonged to the ruling Jadeja Rajput dynasty of Nawanagar State (now Jamnagar).
 K.S.
 Ranjitsinhji, uncle of K.S.Duleepsinhji, are two other cricketing luminaries produced by that family.
+He was a cousin of the Maharaja of Nawanagar State and held the royal title of Maharaj (younger brother or close cousin of the Maharaja).
 In 1928, Rajendrasinh wed Maya Kunwarba.
 The couple became the parents of three children.
 His son, Sukhdevsinhji, married the daughter of the ruler of Masuda, Rajkumari Vijaylakshmi Masuda.
 His youngest daughter was married to the Raja Sahib of the erstwhile princely state of Khairagarh in then Madhya Pradesh (present day Chhattisgarh).
 She was an MP of the Lok Sabha and a popular leader in her constituency.